Greg's Blog

 James also tells us we should pray when we’re sick: “Is anyone among you sick?
 Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord” (James 5:14 NKJV).

 I believe in divine healing.
 I believe that God heals today.
 We know there is a natural process God has miraculously built into the human body, where it heals over a period of time.
 But I believe the Lord can quicken the healing process.
-I also believe that he can do a miracle when perhaps a doctor has said there is no hope.
+I also believe that He can do a miracle when perhaps a doctor has said there is no hope.

-God promises his healing touch.
-He tells us that by his stripes we are healed (see Isaiah 53:5).
+God promises His healing touch.
+He tells us that by His stripes we are healed (see Isaiah 53:5).
 We should ask the Lord to heal us when we are facing sickness, but we must also recognize that sometimes God will say no. He may have another purpose in mind.

 Elijah as an Example